appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 A reusable query module is a query that can be used across multiple applications within the same workspace.
 They prove beneficial for tasks like fetching details or creating filter queries, eliminating the need to create separate queries for each application.

+In this tutorial, you will learn how to use a query module to fetch and display product data within a Table widget.
+Additionally, leverage the same query to populate a Select widget with product categories.

-This tutorial demonstrates how to create reusable queries in Appsmith that retrieve user data based on the user's country and display it in the application.
-By the end of this tutorial, you will know how to:
+By the end of this lesson, you will learn how to:

 * Create and configure the query module
 * Pass parameters to the module